donpdonp/treadmilldb/readme.md

 # Intro
-treadmilldb is a light-weight document store with master/master replication.
+Treadmilldb is a light-weight document database with master/master replication.
+Its built on rust, leveldb, and zeromq.